For the iesohealth.com/en-gb site (“Site”) and direct marketing/ business development emails

 - To respond to your messages delivered to us via the contact section of the Site and provide any information requested

-- To add to our customer relationship management and marketing automation systems where you are (or are potentially) a procurer of our services and it is our business development team who are best placed to provide the information you have requested/ respond to your message
+- To add to our customer relationship management and marketing automation systems where you are (or are potentially) a procurer of our services or a (potential) investor, business partner or collaborator, and it is our business development, product development, research, or senior leadership teams who are best placed to provide the information you have requested or to respond to your message

 Sharing your information

-Ieso works hard to ensure that only the right people have access to your personal data, we have internal procedures in place to safeguard your privacy and anyone within Ieso receiving information about you will be under an equal legal duty to keep it confidential.
+Ieso takes care to ensure that only the right people have access to your personal data.
+We have internal procedures in place to safeguard your privacy and anyone within Ieso receiving information about you will be under an equal legal duty to keep it confidential.

 We will always seek your permission ahead of disclosing any information that identifies you directly to any other person or organisation or for any other reason than those set out in this policy without your knowledge or permission unless we have an overriding legal duty to do so.